FE-MCFormer: a novel time-frequency interpretable architecture for machinery fault diagnosis under strong noise environments: Methodology

+The Time–Frequency Fusion Network (TFFN) is utilized to capture deep features and model time–frequency interactions among high-level semantic representations, as shown in Fig. \ref{fig.tffn}.
+The TFFN employs a time–frequency fusion adaptive learning operation to filter irrelevant information in the frequency domain and capture local features in the time domain.
+More specifically, TFFN utilizes a local convolutional operation in the time domain to capture local time-series features and introduces the FAL operation in the frequency domain to model long-range dependencies and enhance nonlinear representation capability.

+As shown in Fig. \ref{fig.tffn}, for the input tensor \(X\in \mathbb{R}^{C\times L}\), the TFFN employs a \(1\times 1\) convolutional operation to expand the feature dimensionality, given by:

-where \(conv_{1 \times 1}^{ex}(\cdot)\) represents the \(1 \times 1\) convolutional with channel expand operation.
-Then, a \(1 \times 3\) depthwise convolutional operation is employed to extract local features, followed by a GELU activation to enhance nonlinear representational capacity, as follows:
+where \(Conv_{1 \times 1}^{ex}(\cdot)\) denotes the \(1 \times 1\) convolution with channel expansion.
+Subsequently, a \(1 \times 3\) depthwise convolution is applied to capture local patterns, and a GELU activation function is introduced to improve nonlinear representation capability, formulated as:

-where \(GELU\) denotes the activation function, and \(conv_{1 \times 3}^{dw}(\cdot)\) represents the \(1\times 3\) depthwise convolutional operation.
-Further, a DFT is utilized to transform the time-domain feature into the frequency-domain ones, that is
+where \(GELU\) denotes the activation function, and \(Conv_{1 \times 3}^{dw}(\cdot)\) represents the \(1\times 3\) depthwise convolutional operation.
+Furthermore, to obtain frequency-domain representations, the time-domain features are processed using a discrete Fourier transform (DFT), given by

 where \(F[\cdot]\) denotes the DFT operation.
-Then, a learnable weight \(W\) is introduced to reconstruct the feature in frequency-domain, and a scaling factor is utilized to maintain the numerical stability, defined by:
+Then, a learnable weight \(W\) is introduced to reconstruct the features in the frequency domain, and a scaling factor is utilized to maintain numerical stability, defined by:

-where \(\hat{X}\) represents the reconstruction feature, \(\otimes\) stands for the Hadamard product, and \(\gamma\) denotes the scaling factor.
-Moreover, an inverse DFT is performed on the reconstruction feature back into the time-domain, where the reconstruct feature uses a \(1 \times 1\) convolutional operation to to transform it back into the time-domain, given by:
+where \(\hat{X}\) represents the reconstructed feature, \(\otimes\) stands for the Hadamard product, and \(\gamma\) denotes the scaling factor.
+Moreover, an inverse DFT is applied to transform the feature back into the time domain, where a \(1 \times 1\) convolutional operation is applied to transform the output features back into the time-domain, given by: